ginamdar/XCode-Custom-Behavior/README.md

  Also you need to give +x permission to this text file.

  DEBUG
- Copy the script in AppleScript editor and Run from there, remote try / end try block to see errors if any.
+ Copy the script in AppleScript editor and Run from there, remove try / end try block to see errors if any.

  This script allows develoer to see what they need to see while doing coding and something that cannot